Releasing Yourself from Grief and Trauma with a Counselor

 Grieving and Healing on Your Own

-It is normal to initially keep your grief to yourself.
-Be patient, because healing can be very slow, but know that healing can be facilitated, if necessary, by seeking professional help.
-While there is no “timetable” for healing, it may be unduly prolonged if you have been living with grief for months or years on end.
+It can be normal to initially keep your grief to yourself.
+Be patient, because healing can be very slow, there is no set timeline.
+While there is no “timetable” for healing, grieving may be complicated if you have been living with grief for months or years on end.

-Grief is personal, so you will grieve differently from others who have been exposed to the same trauma.
-You can’t compare your speed of healing to theirs, but if you are extremely shaken up, consider seeking help and support from a professional.
-For complex trauma and grief, adjusting to the enormous changes without help can be exceedingly difficult.
+Grief is personal, so you will grieve differently from others, even from those who have experienced similar losses or trauma.
+You can’t compare your speed of healing to theirs.
+For complex trauma and grief, adjusting to these enormous changes without help can be exceedingly difficult.
+Therapy can help.

 What You May Be Doing Wrong